manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

     Terminate

 ```
-*Exercise 10: prove termination - that the termination gadget causes all non-faulty parties to eventually terminate.*
+*Exercise 10: Prove termination - that the termination gadget causes all non-faulty parties to eventually terminate.*

 ### Validity